 Note: A minor is not required since this major is interdisciplinary.
 Students completing this major must take the major area field examination approved by the department for this degree program during the final semester before graduation.
-Students may satisfy the oral communication requirement by taking either PLE 350 Critical Thinking and The Law or a three-semester hour course in Communication chosen in consultation with advisor.
 (Prerequisites are shown parenthetically.)